Magnetic Resonance Imaging (MRI) Safety

 Breast-feeding and MRI

-You should inform your radiologist if you are breast-feeding at the time of a scheduled MRI study if you may need to receive an MRI contrast agent.
-One option under this circumstance is to pump breast milk before the study, to be used until injected contrast material has cleared from the body, which typically takes about 24 hours.
-The radiologist will provide additional information to you regarding this matter.
+You should inform the MRI clinic that you are breast-feeding when scheduling your MRI exam.
+This is particularly important if you receive and MRI contrast agent.
+One option under this circumstance is to pump breast milk before the MRI exam, which can be used to feed the infant until the contrast agent has been cleared from the body.
+It usually takes about 24 hours for the contrast agent to clear the body.
+The clinic or radiologist will provide additional information to you regarding this matter.

 Additional Information and Resources: